 It took all my control to hold my emotions in check.

 "When I found myself on the outskirts of Potidaea, I was ready to end my life.
-The sins of the past were eating me alive, but then I seen these villagers being routed by slavers, and this one long strawberry blonde haired girl was ready to take the abuse of slavery to save the others.
-I felt something force me into action.
-And when I stumbled into your aqua eyes, it left me defenseless.
+The sins of the past were eating me alive, but when I seen these villagers being routed by slavers, and this long strawberry blonde-haired girl, whom was ready to take the abuse of slavery to save the others, I felt something force me into action.
+As I'd stumbled into your aqua eyes, it left me defenseless.
 That's why I denied you from following me.
-You stalked me anyway, and broke down that shell around my heart."
+You stalked me anyway and broke down the shell around my heart."

 "I am in love with you.
-I have been for so long that I can't pinpoint exactly when, but it scared me.
-Maybe it started that first night we had sex and I was afraid to get hurt, or hurting you in return.
-That is why I put restrictions on us, and that is why I turned to Ulysses the following morning."
+I have been for so long that I can't pinpoint exactly when, nonetheless, it scared me.
+Maybe it begun the first night we had sex, and I was afraid to get hurt, or hurting you in return.
+That is why I put restrictions on us, and it's why I turned to Ulysses the following morning."

-Damnit, don't ruin the mood by bringing up his name.
-After we slept together, the next day she was in his arms, caressing his lips with her's.
-Proclaiming that I taught her how to love, so that she could love him.
+Damn it, don't ruin the mood by bringing up his name.
+After we slept together, the next day she was in his arms, caressing his lips with hers.
+Proclaiming I taught her how to love, so she could love him.

 Xena must have noticed my expression for what it was, because she gently touched the side of my face with her right hand.

-"Honestly, Gabrielle, none of them matter.
-Not Ulysses, Rafe, gods I don't know what the hell I was thinking with him.
-And Marc Antony, well, he reminded me of power and conquest.
-I didn't love any of them at all." she said profoundly.
+"Honestly Gabrielle, none of them matter.
+Not Ulysses, Rafe; gods I don't know what the hell I was thinking with him.
+Nor Marc Antony.
+Well, he reminded me of power and conquest.
+I didn't love any of them at all."
+She said, profoundly.

 "Ares?"
-I question, knowing full well he could always pose a threat to me and Xena's relationship.
+I question, knowing full well he could always pose a threat to our relationship.

 "Ares entice my dark side.
-I am his chosen, there's nothing I can do to change that.
-All I can say is that, he will never ever coerce me from you."
+I am his chosen.
+There's nothing I can do to change that.
+All I can profess is he will never ever coerce me from you."

 "No one will ever break us apart?"
-I had to ask.
+I had to query.

 True, she has.
-Not without admonition, she was still willing to allow me to avenge my family, by killing Gurkhan myself.
+Not without admonition, she was willing to allow me to avenge my family by killing Gurkhan myself.

 "Yes."
 I agree.

-"Do you trust that I will always love you, take care of you, and your needs?"
+"Do you trust I will always love you, take care of you and your needs?"

 Even after all the lies, pain, bliss, death, and tears our journey had cast on us, my brain raced with only one word.

-Xena's eyes glisten as she kissed and sucked my left index finger into her mouth before placing the silver ring on it.
+Xena's eyes glisten while she kissed and sucked my left index finger into her mouth, before placing the silver ring on it.
 I took in the details of my new band.
-A jade stone is embedded in the middle and it also has indentations surrounding it.
+A jade stone is embedded in the middle and it has indentations surrounding it, too.

 I was at a lost for words to explain the events that had transpired.
-This couldn't be happening, it had to be a trick, or some horrible dream.
-Okay, not horrible, a suitable nightmare, but I surely don't want to wake from this, especially as Xena claimed my mouth thoroughly with her's.
-My hands graze her dark nipples on her chest, and then entangles in her raven hair.
-I was aroused once more, and all I wanted to do was taste her.
+This couldn't be happening.
+It had to be a trick or some horrible dream.
+Okay, not horrible.
+A suitable nightmare, but I surely don't want to wake from this, especially with Xena claiming my mouth thoroughly with hers.
+My hands graze her dark nipples on her chest, and entangles in her raven hair.
+I'm aroused once more; all I wanted to do was taste her.